MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Management/Set-Clipboard.md

 ### Example 2: Copy the contents of a file to the clipboard

-This example pipes the contents of a file to the clipboard.
-In this example, we are getting a public ssh key so that it can be pasted into another application, like GitHub.
+This example pipes the contents of a file, a public ssh key, to the clipboard.
+Then, the key can be pasted into another application, like GitHub.

 ```powershell
 Get-Content C:\Users\user1\.ssh\id_ed25519.pub | Set-Clipboard